tdwg/dwc/docs/terms/index.md

     <tr class="table-secondary"><th colspan="2">associatedOrganisms</th></tr>
     <tr><td>Identifier</td><td><a href="http://rs.tdwg.org/dwc/terms/associatedOrganisms">http://rs.tdwg.org/dwc/terms/associatedOrganisms</a></td></tr>
     <tr><td>Definition</td><td>A list (concatenated and separated) of identifiers of other Organisms and the associations of this Organism to each of them.</td></tr>
     <tr><td>Comments</td><td>This term can be used to provide a list of associations to other Organisms.
 Note that the ResourceRelationship class is an alternative means of representing associations, and with more detail.
-Recommended best practice is to separate the values in a list with space vertical bar space ( | ).</td></tr>
+Recommended best practice is to separate the values in a list with space vertical bar space (<code> | </code>).</td></tr>
     <tr><td>Examples</td><td><code>"sibling of":"<a href="http://arctos.database.museum/guid/DMNS:Mamm:14171">http://arctos.database.museum/guid/DMNS:Mamm:14171</a>"</code>; <code>"parent of":"<a href="http://arctos.database.museum/guid/MSB:Mamm:196208">http://arctos.database.museum/guid/MSB:Mamm:196208</a>" | "parent of":"<a href="http://arctos.database.museum/guid/MSB:Mamm:196523">http://arctos.database.museum/guid/MSB:Mamm:196523</a>" | "sibling of":"<a href="http://arctos.database.museum/guid/MSB:Mamm:142638">http://arctos.database.museum/guid/MSB:Mamm:142638</a>"</code></td></tr>
   </tbody>
 </table>